Secret Story (French TV series) season 1

-Secret Story 2007 was the first edition of the French version of the reality show Big Brother carrying on from the previous similar show, Loft Story.
-It aired on TF1 and was presented by Benjamin Castaldi who had that role Loft Story.
+Secret Story 2007 was the first edition of the French reality show Secret Story.
+It aired on TF1 and was presented by Benjamin Castaldi who had that role on a similar show, Loft Story.
 The series started on 23 June 2007, when 15 people entered a purpose-built house on the outskirts of Paris, France.

 Principle

 The principle is similar to that of Loft Story.
 The contestants are kept locked away for 10 weeks in a house, called "La Maison des Secrets" (the House of Secrets) measuring 1600 m² styled on the UK Big Brother 8 house including a swimming pool, jacuzzi, a lounge (where the bath is), bathroom with showers, and separate bathrooms for each sex.
 All of the rooms are installed with cameras, except the toilet due to a law imposed by the Conseil Supérieur de l'audiovisuel.
 The Voice speaks to the contestants at times, and acts like "Big Brother" in other countries.
 Each contestant has to conceal a secret.
 Everyone else has to try and discover it.
 If a contestant does, that contestant wins the jackpot of the contestant whose secret they have guessed.
 Each secret is worth €10,000.
 Each Tuesday, 2 contestants are nominated and put up against the public vote to be evicted on the Friday.
 The girls and boys nominate the opposite sex, alternating weekly.

 The show was originally to last 12 weeks, with 12 candidates, but Angela Lorente, director of reality TV shows on TF1, said in an interview that there would be 14 contestants over 10 weeks.
 Eventually, 15 contestants, of which three were triplets competing as one, thus making 13 official contestants.